d3v-t00Lz/python-template/README.md

 - 100% unit test coverage out of the box
 - Clean separation of business logic from presentation
 - Well organized and extensible structure
-- Generate tab completion scripts for bash and zsh
 - `tools/fork.py`: Project forking script to customize which components your project includes
 - `tools/vendor.sh` Python package vendoring; Transparently store